Welcoming your new puppy or kitten

 ★ New pet tip

-If you plan on letting your cat outside, be sure that they’ve totally adjusted to their new home before they’re allowed out.
+If you plan on letting your cat outside, make sure they’ve totally adjusted to their new home before they’re allowed out.
 This can take weeks.
 As a general rule, pets shouldn’t be let outdoors until they’ve had their vaccinations, and for cats, after they’ve been spayed or neutered.
+Safety first!